tsachiblau/Classifier-Robustness-Enhancement-Via-Test-Time-Transformation/README.md

 ## Running Experiments
 To evaluate different defenses you should:

-1. Run auto attack on the base classfifier, and save it the attack localy
+1. Run AutoAttack on the base classifier, and save the attacked images locally.
-2. Evaluate the model using different defenses
+2. Evaluate the model using different defenses.

 ### Run AutoAttack
-Run the following command, the attacked images is saved in under /data/.../*.pt
+Run the following command, the attacked images are saved in under /data/.../*.pt

 python main.py  --flow create_aa
                 --net_name [at, rebuffi, gowal]